 We received great advice and we are sharing it with you!
-Please check out this page each week as we release short videos of patient advocates sharing what they wish they had known or prepared for so you will be ready too.
+Please check out this page for short videos of patient advocates sharing what they wish they had known or prepared for so you will be ready too.

 “I was able to talk with a [CLL] specialist and find that he had a lot of the answers to my questions and he was able to ease my mind.”

 “You have to stay optimistic, you have to have a good presence of mind, stay calm and collected.Stay positive and keep on with your other activities.”

 “My advice is to carefully consider if a clinical trial is right for you when the time comes to treat your CLL/SLL.
 I’m so glad that I chose the clinical trial route for my frontline treatment.”

 “Although there is diversity in the diagnosis and treatments [support group members are] receiving, there are shared experiences.
 These experiences helped me to become more confident as a self-advocate, receive support and encouragement, and become more informed about treatment options and latest research.”

 “I really wish I had not been scared to push further or go for a second opinion sooner…Test Before Treat is incredibly important.
 It will help determine what treatment will be best and what should avoid.”